thyazide/Darktide-Performance-Optimizations/README.md

 You can open the Darktide base folder via the steam library:
 1. Open Steam
 2. Click Library at the top of the page
-3. On the left, right-click on "Warhammer 40,000: Darktide"
+3. On the left in your list of games, right-click on "Warhammer 40,000: Darktide"
-4. Click properties
+4. Click Properties
 5. Click Installed files
 6. On the right, click "Browse"